TLC’s Commitment to Protecting the Environment and Being a Good Neighbor

 Natural gas trucks are used to transport biosolids and other feedstocks to TLC, which, to our knowledge, is the first time a public agency in California has made this a requirement for commercial hauling of biosolids.

-Hauling with natural gas trucks result in approximately 17% reduction in the emission of pollution causing compounds that are released by diesel-powered trucks.
+Hauling with natural gas trucks result in approximately 17 percent reduction in the emission of pollution causing compounds that are released by diesel-powered trucks.

 Biosolids are transported in fully covered trailers and unloaded indoors in the Mixing and Receiving Building to limit odors and other emissions.